Semi Assembly (v3.0)

 What is the LumenPnP?

 The LumenPnP is an ongoing project.
-The current version, V3, uses strip feeders and can reliably place components as small as 0402.
-Opulo is working on active, powered feeders.
+The current version, V3, can reliably place components as small as 0402 using 8mm powered feeders and/or 3D printed strip feeders.

 The LumenPnP is completely open source and has an active community with ongoing mechanical, electrical, and software modifications.

 It is completely open source and hackable.
 The main controller has three AUX ports, allowing anyone to add on peripherals or communicate with other machines.

 This documentation corresponds with a specific machine Version Number.
 The Version Number represents what version of hardware your machine has.
 If you're building a Semi-Assembled LumenPnP, you have a v3 machine, and these docs are for you!
 You should see "v3.X.X" on the pamphlet that was included in your kit.
 If you see "v2" on your pamphlet, use these instructions for your machine.

 Before you begin

 Throughout this guide we'll be referring to different orientations and directions of the machine as "left, right, front, back, up, and down."
 In general, these words are in reference to the typical view of the machine, facing it directly, as shown below.

 We'll also refer to putting the machine "back on its haunches."
 This refers to a feature of the LumenPnP where it can be lifted up by the front rail and let to rest upright on its back feet.
 This orientation is tremendously helpful for installing things to the staging plate and plugging things into the motherboard.
 Whenever putting your machine back, make sure the Y gantry is pushed all the way to the back of the machine to prevent backdriving the Y stepper motor driver.